thomas-legrand/mnist-classification/README.md

  - provide a training endpoint, where users can train the model
  - unit testing (for Flask see http://flask.pocoo.org/docs/0.12/quickstart/#accessing-request-data)
  - provide multiple classfication models
  - we are using Flask builtin web server.
-This is good enough for testing but could not be used in production.
+This is good enough for testing but should not be used in production.